SuperMix: Supervising the Mixing Data Augmentation: Experiments

 \subsection{Ablation studies}

-{\bf Impact of the size of the training set:} In this part, we investigate how the size of the dataset affects the distillation performance by measuring the Top-1 test accuracy of the students versus the augmentation size on CIFAR-100.
-For all the mixing methods, we set $k=2$ and $\alpha=1$, \ie sampling mixing coefficients from the uniform distribution $r\sim \text{Unif(0,1)}$.
-Figures \ref{fig:ablation}a and \ref{fig:ablation}b present the results for this evaluation conducted on two teacher-student setups.
+{\bf Impact of the size of the training set:} In this part, we investigate how the size of the dataset affects the distillation performance by measuring the Top-1 test accuracy of WRN-16-2 versus the augmentation size on CIFAR-100.
+For all the mixing methods, we set $k=2$ and $\alpha=1$, \ie, sampling mixing coefficients from the uniform distribution.
+Figures \ref{fig:ablation}a presents the results for these evaluations.
 The distillation performance improves by increasing the augmentation size and plateaus at $5\times10^5$.
 All the datasets generated using mixing augmentations outperform the unlabeled dataset of ImgNet32.
-This highlights the superiority of mixed images for knowledge distillation compared to unlabeled data from an external source.
+This highlights the superiority of mixed images for knowledge transfer compared to unlabeled data from an external source.
 Based on these observations, we set the size of the mixed dataset to $5\times 10^5$ for all experiments on CIFAR-100.